abdulwab/tech-blog/SMTP-SETUP.md

 ## Overview

-Your TechBlog now uses **Nodemailer with SMTP** for sending email notifications instead of third-party services like Resend.
+Your Abdul Wahab blog now uses **Nodemailer with SMTP** for sending email notifications instead of third-party services like Resend.
 This gives you full control over email delivery and better reliability.

 ## ✅ Features Implemented